keefo/CATweaker/README.md

 ![alt Window](./poster.jpg)

-CATweaker come with a Xcode plugin:
+CATweaker come with an Xcode plugin:

 # CATweakerSense for Xcode